nymtech/nym/documentation/dev-portal/src/nymvpn/gui-mac.md

 ### Configuration

-To test NymVPN alspha two configuration files are needed.
-An environment config file `sandbox.env` and `config.toml` file pointing the application to run over the testnet environment.
+To test NymVPN alpha we must create two configuration files: an environment config file `sandbox.env` and `config.toml` file pointing the application to run over the testnet environment.

 5. Create testnet configuration file: Open a text editor, copy-paste [this](https://raw.githubusercontent.com/nymtech/nym/develop/envs/sandbox.env) and save it as `sandbox.env` in `/Applications/nym-vpn.app/Contents/MacOS/`.
 Alternatively use this command:
 ```sh